scvalex/ltc/docs/final.md

 slightly different semantics than most local file systems: when appending to a file, it first enlarges the file by zeroing out the new space, and only afterwards writes the new data.
-This means that, if you are tailing a file over NFS, you see spurious zeros which are never part of the file itself.
+This means that, if we `tail` a file over NFS, we see spurious zeros which are never part of the file itself.

 Although file systems usually provide few atomicity guarantees, the few that they do provide are enough to build upon.
 For instance, we